wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-model-driven-apps-in-powerapps/includes/3-create-a-model-driven-app.md

     ![Create a new site map](../media/new-sitemap.png)

-2. In the site map designer, select **New Subarea**, and then, in the right pane, on the **Properties** tab, select the following properties:
+2. In the site map designer, select **New Subarea**, and then, in the right pane on the **Properties** tab, select the following properties:

     - **Type**: Entity
     - **Entity**: Account